 - You're not a good candidate for a heart transplant.
-A VAD can be a long-term solution to help your heart work better when medication isn't helping but you are not eligible for a transplant.
+A VAD can be a long-term solution to help your heart work better when medication isn't helping but you're not eligible for a transplant.
 In this case, the VAD will be permanently implanted, a treatment known as "destination therapy."
 It can significantly improve your quality of life.

-Currently only the larger VADs are approved for destination therapy, but clinical studies are underway exploring the use of the smaller HeartWare VAD for long-term treatment.
+Currently only the larger VADs are approved for destination therapy, but studies are underway exploring the use of the smaller HeartWare VAD for long-term treatment.